Ahamzat11/odin-recipes/README.md

 Changed to a relative link for the photo

-Able to load faster when opening th web page
+Able to load faster when opening the web page

+Created links back to the Index pages

+Easier to navigate between pages